clhenrick/clhenrick.io/content/about/talks/index.md

 ---
 layout: layouts/about.njk
-title: Talks
+title: Talks and Workshops
-description: "A list of public lectures and presentations given by Chris Henrick, ordered by date."
+description: "Lectures, presentations, and workshops in reverse chronological order."
+permalink: "/about/talks/"
 eleventyNavigation:
   parent: About
   key: Talks
   order: 2
 ---

-# {{title}}

 Lectures, presentations, and workshops I've given, listed in reverse chronological order.
 Most entries contain links to slides, video recordings, and/or workshop materials.